coder3112/Mathematics-IA/non_affine.typ

   arrow.double &A^T A H' = A'T B \
   arrow.double &H' = (A^T A)^(-1) A^T B
   $
   We know A and B. The $X^(-1)$ means the inverse of a matrix $X$, and can be calculated using a computer.
-However, not all matrices are inversible, and this method would also not be the most accurate due to some approximations having to be made.\
+However, not all matrices are invertible, and this method would also not be the most accurate due to some approximations having to be made.\
   #line(stroke: rgb(0,0,0).lighten(60%), length: 100%)
    Therefore, we can instead use Singular Value Decomposition as described in @svd.